HankWang-WL/CSI_Estimator_With_MMSE/README.md

 * ⚡ **Deployment Focus**: Measured CUDA GPU inference time for each model (batch size 1 and 32) to assess real-time deployment feasibility.

 ---
+## 🧩 Design Highlights & Summary

+This project demonstrates that a lightweight **2-layer 3D CNN** is sufficient to outperform traditional MMSE estimators and deeper models like LSTM and Transformer in both accuracy and inference time.
+The CNN architecture is carefully selected for:

+- **Practical Deployability**: With only two 3D convolutional layers and a final 1×1×1 output convolution, the model remains extremely lightweight (~80K parameters) and well-suited for edge deployment.

+- **Architecture Comparison**:
+  - **CNN**: 2 Conv3D layers + ReLU + final Conv3D(1×1×1)
+  - **LSTM**: 2-layer LSTM + 1 FC layer
+  - **Transformer**: 2 Transformer encoder blocks + 1 FC layer

+After extensive benchmarking, the CNN-based estimator emerges as the best choice:

+- ✅ Lowest validation MSE across both Rayleigh and DeepMIMO channels
+- ✅ Fastest inference speed on GPU (0.37ms at batch=1)
+- ✅ Strong generalization even under varying SNR and channel conditions

+This shows that a well-designed, compact CNN architecture not only simplifies deployment but also delivers state-of-the-art performance.
+---
 ## 🖐 System Model

 We aim to estimate the MIMO channel matrix **H** using known pilot **x** and observed signal **y** under AWGN: